shillontheroad/makers-jam/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to MakersJam OnTheRoad

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to MakersJam on the road :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+This document provides a set of guidelines for contributing to MakersJam on GitHub.
 These are guidelines, not rules.
-This guide is meant to make it easy for you to get involved.
+This guide is meant to make it easy for you to get involved, to understand the vision and how you can support the project.
+To get started I have created a central idea with four lines of inquiry.
+To develop these lines of inquiry there is a series of essential questions detailed.
+# Project vision.
+MakersJam is a tactile approach to developing Web Literacy skills
+# Central Idea
+Developing Web Literacy skills is central to primary/elementary school curriculum

 If your guide is long, consider adding a table of contents.